-As a school, we have a policy of zero tolerance towards bullying of any nature (see our anti-bullying policy).
+As a school, we have a policy of zero tolerance towards bullying of any nature (see our an-bullying policy).
 We recognise that bullying of children with SEND is particularly sensitive, especially when the children may not be aware they are being bullied or they struggle to communicate their experiences.
-The playground and school are always patrolled during playtimes and lunchtimes and members of staff - often the class teachers and members of the senior leadership team - are always available to listen and intervene where there is any suggestion of bullying.
+The playground and school are always patrolled during playmes and lunchmes and members of staff - often the class teachers and members of the senior leadership team - are always available to listen and intervene where there is any suggestion of bullying.

 We teach children that bullying is everyone's responsibility and encourage them to come forward if they think another child is being bullied.
 We will also investigate complaints of bullying from parents.
 In the year 2019-20, we had 6 complaints of bullying of children with SEND, all of which were investigated thoroughly and resolved to the satisfaction of all parties.
+Due to the Covid 19 pandemic the figures for 2020-21 are incomplete.